coleifer/huey/docs/api.rst

             can be either an integer (seconds), a timedelta, or a datetime.
 For relative expiration values, the expire time will be resolved when the task is enqueued.
         :param int timeout: set execution timeout for task.
-The implementation used by the consumer is specific to the worker type.
-Processes use SIGALRM, threads use ``PyThreadState_SetAsyncExc``, and greenlet
+Implementation used by the consumer is specific to the worker type and is NOT available for threads.
+Processes use SIGALRM, greenlet uses ``gevent.Timeout``.
+When using with threads it is necessary to use cooperative timeout checking.
+See :ref:`cooperative-timeout` for
-            uses ``gevent.Timeout``.
-When using with threads it is only effective when the running task is executing Python code, so a long call to ``time.sleep()`` is not interrupted (for example).
-With greenlet the timeout is reliable as long as the task yields properly to the event loop.
+            example.
         :param kwargs: arbitrary key/value arguments that are passed to the :py:class:`TaskWrapper` instance.
         :returns: a :py:class:`TaskWrapper` that wraps the decorated function